 Do you have walk-in hours?

-Due to COVID-19 procedures, we have postponed our walk-in appointments at this time.
-We do offer limited same day/next day appointments with a physician; please call the clinic for an appointment.
-These are offered to anyone who needs to speak to a clinician whether you are a patient of the clinic or not.
+We offer limited same day/next day appointments with a physician, which we ask you please call the clinic for an appointment.
+These are offered to anyone whether you are a patient of the clinic or not.
 These appointments are similar to a walk-in type appointment in that you can receive the care you need, however this does not register you as an enrolled patient of the clinic.
 We also have same day care on some Saturday mornings; schedule released quarterly.

 What kind of appointments do you offer?

 We offer a variety of appointment types to suit the time required and the goal of the consultation.
-We are now offering virtual and telephone visits.
 The reception staff can help you decide what the optimal appointment for your needs is.
 Please note that it is your right to have a chaperone present for any sensitive examinations, and this is a common practice at the clinic.